Ego Emergence

 we first need to develop a strong sense of ‘I,’ a healthy, honest and functional ego, before we can be a rightful vessel for something greater than ourselves.

-Greene frames ego emergence as a solar developmental imperative, arguing that differentiated selfhood must precede any genuine encounter with transpersonal dimensions.
+Greene frames ego emergence as a developmental prerequisite for the later stages of individuation, insisting that differentiation must precede any genuine encounter with the transpersonal.

 Greene, Liz; Sasportas, Howard, The Luminaries: The Psychology of the Sun and Moon in the Horoscope, 1992supporting